freedomofpress/securedrop/docs/servers.rst

 .. _SHA256SUMS: http://releases.ubuntu.com/14.04.5/SHA256SUMS
 .. _SHA256SUMS.gpg: http://releases.ubuntu.com/14.04.5/SHA256SUMS.gpg

-Verify the Ubuntu installation media
+Verify the Ubuntu Installation Media
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You should verify the Ubuntu image you downloaded hasn't been modified by